Apply features and settings on your devices using device profiles in Microsoft Intune

 Windows health monitoring

-Windows health monitoring lets your data event be collected, and then analyzed by Endpoint Analytics.
+Windows health monitoring lets Endpoint Analytics collect and analyze your event data.
 You can use this data to get insights on your Windows devices, including software updates and startup performance.

 This feature supports: